ChrisW-B/spotifyPlaylists/README.md

 Available [here](http://spotifyapps.chriswbarry.com/ "SpotifyApps")

+To use this, you need to have [redis](http://redis.io/topics/quickstart) installed

 ## Website Folder
 This contains the website itself, where users can register for access.
 It saves authenticated user info in data/[playlisttype].json
 It also allows user info to be deleted by authenticated users